 There’s a saying in these islands: If the sea is calm, make waves of your own.
 It starts with aloha and ends with mahalo, and in between we use shark-toothed clubs.

-Now, we know what you’re thinking… “But which Hawaiian beach is the right one to wash my grievances ashore?
-And I’m not even sure I know how to argue on a Hawaiian Beach?”
+Now, we know what you’re thinking… “But I’ve never argued on a Hawaiian beach.
+Which one is the right one to wash my grievances ashore?”

 Like the sands of the sea and the worlds in the sky, your partner’s flaws are without number.
-How could these peccadillos not join you on your perfect Hawaiian vacation?
+How could these grating imperfections not join you on your perfect Hawaiian vacation?

 When she opened her suitcase in the condo, did it really surprise you that she had five new swimsuits, a sarong, two pairs of heels AND $300 sunglasses?
 It’s like that song in which Louis Armstrong famously sang, “I see leaves of green, red roses, too.
 Amazon came.
 This box is for you.
 And I think to myself… what a frivolous wife.”

 So when her hat blows off and rolls on down the beach, don’t just laugh and say, “I got it, honey,” before jogging 25 yards across soft, Hawaiian sand.
 Give her a look that says, “I can’t believe you pissed away my paycheck on that — and I’m gonna go get it now because my wages have no value to you.”

 She’ll blame the wind; she always blames the wind.
 Be sure to put a heavy foot on that low-quality piece of garbage.

 It was her idea to come to this forsaken place anyway, and that cost you thousands.